tyrantdavis/blog.tyrantdavis.me.com/_portfolio/taSk.md

 ```

 Rails generated a migration file as a result.
-To run the migrations I executed :
+To run the migrations I executed the following:
 ```
 Rake db:migrate
 ```